agb32/cosmadoc/docs/source/lustrelab.md

 ### /snap7

-An ultra-fast NVMe-based file system with:
+An ultra-fast NVMe-based file system with 2.12.6 and:

 - 1 MDS
+  - Dell PowerEdge servers
   - 1 MDT (ldiskfs)
 - 20 OSS
+  - Dell PowerEdge servers
   - 8 OSTs each (single 3.2TB NVMe disks, ldiskfs)

 This file system has no redundancy in the OSTs (if a disk fails, that OST will be lost.
 Achieving read/write speeds of around 200GByte/s, this is believed to have been the fastest file system in Europe at the time of installation.

 ### /snap8

-A similar design to /snap7, with:
+A similar design to /snap7, again 2.12.6, with:

 - 1 MDS
+  - Dell PowerEdge servers
   - 4 MDTs (each a RAID1 pair of NVMe drives, ldiskfs)
 - 24 OSSs
+  - Dell PowerEdge servers
   - 8 OSTs each ( single 6.4TB NVMe disks, ldiskfs)

 Read and write speeds up to around 400GByte/s have been measured.